Fast Polynomial Kernel Classification for Massive Data: Motivation and Roadmap

 Due to the nonsmoothness, the well-known gradient descent method is not available to the optimization problem \eqref{Eq:opt_prob}.
 Concerning the sub-gradient methods, \cite{Nesterov2005} showed that $\mathcal O(1/\varepsilon)$ iterations are required and $\mathcal O(mn)$ float computations are needed in each iteration, where $\varepsilon$ is the approximation accuracy between the estimator generated by a sub-gradient method and the global minimum of (\ref{Eq:opt_prob}).
 Faced with massive data, $\varepsilon$ should be extremely small and thus sub-gradient methods involve extremely high computational burden.
 From the optimization viewpoint, we can also develop some algorithms to (\ref{Eq:opt_prob}) based on its dual form.
 In the following proposition whose proof will be given in \textit{Appendix E}, we present the dual form of \eqref{Eq:opt_prob}. \begin{proposition} The dual problem of \eqref{Eq:opt_prob} is a linear programming shown as follows:

 where ${\bf 1}_m$ is the all one vector of dimension $m$, $\mathrm{Diag}(y)$ is a diagonal matrix with $y=(y_1,\dots,y_m)^T$ being its diagonal vector. \end{proposition}

-From Proposition \ref{Propos:dual-form}, the dual problem of the suggested learning scheme \eqref{Eq:opt_prob} is a linear programming, which is different from that of the classical SVM, i.e., the quadratic programming.
-The interior point algorithm \cite{Ye1997} is a well known algorithm which converges to the global minimum of liner programming problems.
-The problem is, however, the interior point algorithm requires the computation of some Hessian matrices, which also needs huge computational and storage complexities if $m$ is large.

-In a word, both sub-gradient methods and dual methods lack scalability in tackling massive data.
-Alternatively, we turn to ADMM, another type of powerful optimization methods that can handle the nonsmooth convex problem \eqref{Eq:opt_prob}.
+From Proposition \ref{Propos:dual-form}, the dual problem of the suggested learning scheme \eqref{Eq:opt_prob} is a linear program, which is different from that of the classical SVM, i.e., the quadratic programming.
+Noticing that the concerned problem is convex but nonsmooth, instead of sub-gradient methods, we turn to ADMM, another type of powerful optimization methods that can handle the nonsmooth convex problem \eqref{Eq:opt_prob}.
 We firstly reformulate the unconstrained problem \eqref{Eq:opt_prob} as the following equivalent constrained optimization problem via introducing another variable $v$,

 where $f(v):=\frac{1}{m}\sum_{i=1}^m \left(1-y_i v_i\right)_+$.
 The augmented Lagrangian function of (\ref{Eq:opt_prob_admm}) is defined by

 where $w\in \mathbb{R}^m$ is a multiplier variable, $\beta>0$ is the augmented Lagrangian parameter.
 Based on ${\cal L}_{\beta}$, the ADMM algorithm for problem \eqref{Eq:opt_prob} can be described as follows: given an initialization $u^0, v^0, w^0$, parameters $\alpha>0$, $\beta>0$, for $k=0,1,\ldots,$